 This procedure will be called one time just after the main client application loaded the plugin.
 The procedure should:

-check whether the version of V-REP is same or higher than the one that was used to develop the plugin (just make sure all commands you use in the plugin are supported!).
+check whether the version of CoppeliaSim is same or higher than the one that was used to develop the plugin (just make sure all commands you use in the plugin are supported!).

 allocate memory, and prepare GUI related initialization work (if required).